boostercloud/booster/docs/README.md

 ###### Register error events

 There could be situations in which you want to register an event representing an error.
-For example when moving items with insufficient stock from one location to another:
+For example, when moving items with insufficient stock from one location to another:

 ```typescript
 @Command({